 Located alongside the Barley Cove Beach Hotel (closes seasonally) and right on the golden sandy Blue Flag Beach at Barley Cove on Mizen Head in West Cork.
 This is a family favourite seaside location attracting holiday makers back year after year after year.

 The added attraction of these holiday homes is that you don’t have to move from the beach for your entire holiday.
 The bar and restaurant of the Barley Cove Beach Hotel can cater to your every need (closes seasonally).

 Barley Cove Beach Apartment 15 is a three bedroom first floor apartment with two bedrooms ensuite and one more main bathroom.
 It has been fully refurbished by its new owners and is now available for rentals.

 The open plan living/ dining room area features high ceilings.
 There are 2 bedrooms (one double bedroom and one twin bedroom) on the ground floor and one ensuite bedroom upstairs.
-There is also a sofa bed in the mezzanine area suitable for children.

 The front of this apartment offers large windows from the kitchen and living room area with views extending over beautiful Barley Cove Beach.
 The balcony contains a table and 2 chairs from which to relax and enjoy the views.

 The kitchen is fully equipped with all modern conveniences including electric oven, fridge/ freezer, dishwasher and all necessary utensils, crockery and cutlery.
 The apartment also features a washer/dryer.
 All bed linen and towels are provided.

 There is a cosy open fire in the living room along with electric heaters in each room.